 Out to Lunch

 This brightly coloured 70s-style caravan serves up primarily raw and alkaline-plant-based vegan food.
-Tuck into freshly made 100% vegan, wheat-free and gluten-free wraps that are made from dehydrated veggies and which are packed with seasonal flavours.
-They can be found at various markets in and around Durban, such as the I Heart market and the Morning Trade.
-Follow on Twitter and on Facebook.
+Tuck into freshly made 100% vegan, wheat-free and gluten-free wraps that are made from dehydrated veggies and packed with seasonal flavours.
+Out to Lunch can be found at various markets in and around Durban as well as conferences and events.
+Follow them on Twitter @ClementinesDBN and Facebook.

 TurnUp Food Truck

-The menu includes juicy burgers like the turn up beef burger with their secret sauce, bacon and cheese on a freshly baked bun, or the Mexicano burger with 150g chicken breast topped with tortilla chips, jalapeños, cheddar, guacamole and sour cream.
-Find them at trendy food festivals and markets around the city.
-You can also follow them on Twitter and Facebook.
+The menu includes juicy burgers like the TurUp beef burger with secret sauce, bacon and cheese on a freshly baked bun, or the hoison wings done Asian style with a side of fries.
+Dessert items might include the likes of butter-pecan doughnuts.
+Find the truck at trendy food festivals and pop-up events around the city.
+You can also follow it on Twitter @TurnUpFoodTruck and Facebook.

 4Roomed Ekasi Culture

-In collaboration with popular shisanyamas and eKasi tourist attractions, this Khayelitsha-based mobile kitchen serves the community a scrumptious well-balanced meal.
-Think familiar braai foods with a healthy gourmet twist.
-Find it opposite the Blue Moon Sports Café in Khayelitsha on Saturdays and Sundays, from 12 noon onwards.
-Follow them on Facebook.
+In collaboration with popular shisanyama joints and eKasi tourist attractions, this Khayelitsha-based mobile kitchen serves the community scrumptious, well-balanced meals.
+(Think familiar braai foods with a healthy gourmet twist.)
+Find it opposite the Blue Moon Sports Café in Khayelitsha on Saturdays and Sundays, from 12 noon onwards, and follow the team on Facebook.

 This vintage food caravan offers great coffee, organic juices and fresh fruity smoothies.
-Track them down at events, festivals and markets around Cape Town.
+Track it down at events, festivals and markets around Cape Town.

 Chameleon Mobile Kitchen

-Offering a blend of various food styles from around the world, local foodies can enjoy free-range, sustainable ‘lunch box’ style dishes perfect for office dwellers.
-Find them at Black River Office Park on certain weekdays, and at markets around the city.
-They are also available for hire at private events.
-Follow them on Facebook or Twitter.
+Offering a blend of various food styles from around the world, this truck keeps local foodies happy with free-range, sustainable lunchbox-style dishes.
+Find them at markets around the city, or hire them for a private event.
+Follow them on Facebook and Twitter @chameleoncpt.

-Three menus are on offer, with distinct South African flavours.
-Options include the Gourmet Street Food menu, The DIY Family Style Feast, or the Eat with your Fingers menu.
+Three menus are on offer, each with distinct South African flavours.
+Options include the Gourmet Street Food menu, the DIY Family Style Feast, and the Eat with your Fingers menu.
 Think pulled-pork buns with curry peaches, braised beef shin or West Coast seafood potjie with smoked line fish.
-Find them at popular festivals and markets around the city or hire them for your own private event.
-Follow them on Facebook or Twitter.
+Find the truck at popular festivals and markets around the city or hire it for your own private event.
+Follow The Chef’s Bench on Facebook and Twitter @chefsbench.